-Amounts falling due to parent undertaking represent the balances of contributions into the defined benefit pension schemes made by the Company in 2005 and funded by PRS.
+Amounts owed to parent undertaking represent the balances of contributions into the defined benefit pension schemes made by the Company in 2005 and funded by PRS.
 The balances are repayable over 20 years and are not interest bearing.
 The loan is measured at the present value of the future payments discounted at a market rate of interest for similar financial instruments.
 Over the period of the loan, interest payable is calculated and added to the loan using the effective interest method.
 At the transition date the loan was discounted at 6.5% (Bank of England rate at the inception date, 2005, plus 2%) and the shortfall credited to profit and loss reserve.
 The effect of discounting will unwind over the period of the loan as interest charged to the income statement.

-NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2017
+NOTES TO THE FINANCIAL STATEMENTS (CONTINUED) FOR THE YEAR ENDED 31 DECEMBER 2018

 21 Provisions for liabilities

-2017 £000 2016 £000
+2018 £000 2017 £000

-2000 2000

-Relocation costs 2 30
+Relocation costs 2

-Legal provisions 515 1,671
+Legal provisions - 515

+Restructuring provisions 2,035 -

+Dilapidations provisions 2,962 -

-517 1,701
+4,997 517

-=====
+====

 Movements on provisions:

-Relocation Legal Total

-costs provisions
+Relocation costs Dilapidations provisions Total

-£000 £000 £000
+£000 £000 £000 £000 £000

-At 1 January 2017 30 1,671 1,701
+As at 1 January 2018 Additional provisions 2 515 - - 517

-Additional provisions in the year - 515 515
+in the year - - 2,035 2,962 4,997

-Reversal of provision (12) (1,165) (1,177)
+Reversal of provision (2) - - - (2)

-Utilisation of provision (16) (506) (522)
+Utilisation of provision - (515) - - (515)

--

-At 31 December 2017 2 515 517
+At 31 December 2018 - - 2,035 2,962 4,997

---
+The Company has recognised a provision for the estimated cost of returning its leasehold property to the original condition at the end of the lease.

-The Company has recognised a provision for the estimated cost of the consequences of relocating staff, following an office move in 2014.
-The costs represent contractual or similar past obligations at the Statement of financial position date.
+The Company has recognised a provision for the estimated cost of restructuring the organisation, following announcements and the commencement of a collective consultation process in 2018.

-The Company has recognised a constructive obligation relating to litigation at the Statement of financial position date.
-The costs represent the estimate of the legal fees that will be incurred by the Company in following the most likely course of action pertaining to two litigation cases where the Company is the claimant.
 It is expected that most of these costs will have been incurred within one year of the Statement of financial position date.

-Defined contribution schemes 2017 £000 2016 £000 Charge to Income statement in respect of defined contribution schemes 1,454 1,356
+Defined contribution schemes 2018 £000 2017 £000 Charge to Income statement in respect of defined contribution schemes 1,527 1,454